astroumd/lmtoy/INSTALL.md

    This would assume you have a proper python3 in your environment.
 If not, then use the default **venv=0**, and it will install anaconda3 for you.
-This will cost an extra 3.3 GB and a long download.
+This will cost an extra 3.3 GB and a longer download.
 For now we recommend using the default **nemo=1**, as it's useful to see benchmark results, and fully run the "old" pipeline.
 If you don't care, use **nemo=0**.

    The native python3 might work for you, for which venv=1 should be used

+   Known native python3 packages for common systems:

    Ubuntu:    python3 python-is-python3 python3-pip python3-numpy python3-matplotlib python3-venv
    Centos: